But that set the stage. Less than a week later, the pound made a

 dog.
 "In the mix" was Siberian husky and several other spitz-type

-from the same company showed mom as a pure bred American bulldog and
+from the same company showed mom as a purebred American bulldog and